THE BEST VALUE CARBON WHEELSET

 The most desirable all-around wheels will give you the versatility to ride, without making major performance compromises, on different types of terrain (hills, flats, false flats, straights, corners, sprints, mountains, fast downhills, windy roads, paved and unpaved) that you’ll experience and a range of training and events (club races, centuries, club, charity, group rides) you’ll want to do.

 The better and average carbon budget bike wheels I’ve tested are somewhat more versatile than the better and average alloy upgrade wheels.
 Being deeper and with good hubs, they are better at holding aero speeds above 20mph/32kph.
-In quite a few cases, however, that comes with crosswind management issues that you don’t experience with the shallow alloy upgrade wheels (or the more advanced rim profile designs of the performance carbon all-around depth wheels).
+In quite a few cases, however, that comes with crosswind management issues you don’t experience with the shallow alloy upgrade wheels (or the more advanced rim-profile designs of the performance carbon all-around depth wheels).

 While most of the value carbon wheels are wider than most of the alloy upgrade wheels, I haven’t found the former group to be any more comfortable.
-This limits your desire to want to ride them off-road (and in some cases on them).
+This limits your desire to ride them off-road (and in some cases on them).

-Alloy upgrade wheelsets, though shallower than value carbon ones aren’t noticeably lighter and often not as stiff.
+Alloy upgrade wheelsets, though shallower than value carbon ones, aren’t noticeably lighter and often not as stiff.
 This limits their versatility.

 Specificity